0xPolygonMiden/compiler/sdk/sdk/MIGRATION.md

 including methods, `#[note_constructor]` methods, associated constants, and items declared in a separate impl block.

-### Keep duplicate `#[export_type]` registrations shape-compatible
+### Keep duplicate `#[export_type]` registrations nominally unique and shape-compatible

-Two `#[export_type]` registrations that map to the same WIT type are now a compile error when their record fields or enum cases differ.
+Two different Rust types that map to the same WIT name are now a compile error, even when their record fields or enum cases are identical.
+Shape-identical duplicate registrations of the same Rust type remain allowed, while conflicting shapes do not.
 Previously, the last registration silently replaced the first.
-Rename one Rust type so it maps to a different WIT name, or make both registered shapes identical.
+Rename one Rust type so it maps to a different WIT name.

 ### `#[export_type]` reserves `__MIDEN_EXPORT_TYPE_SHAPE`